-How to Study for Internal Medicine Boards
+How to Study for the American Board of Internal Medicine Exam

-Set a schedule.
+Set a Schedule

-The ABIM certification exam dates are in August every year.
-Since it’s the start of the year, why not get started with making a timeline?
+The American Board of Internal Medicine certification exam dates are in August every year.
+We recommend getting started with making a timeline.
 UWorld and MKSAP, two commonly used question banks, each contain over 1200 questions.
 You want to have time to do all the questions at least once.

 Below are some tips to building and sticking to a schedule:

 - Block off time in your calendar for studying.
 This can be as little as 1 hour every evening starting February 1st to go through board study questions.